QAston/md-wiki-public/software-eng/windows/msys2.md

 1. follow <https://github.com/git-for-windows/git/wiki/Install-or-update-inside-MSYS2,-Cygwin-or-Git-for-windows-itself>
 - in mingw64: curl https://raw.githubusercontent.com/git-for-windows/build-extra/HEAD/git-extra/getgit | bash
 - will add git.exe shim to c:/portable/msys/cmd
+- sadly, will also add a bunch of binaries to /mingw64, you'll need to install stuff with --override "*" to override these later
 2. add git to msys2 (by default it's only in mingw64)
 - install a version of git from MSYS-packages, but modify to not install binaries, as those will be used from git-for-windows
 ```